The hidden side of cosmic star formation at z > 3: Bridging optically-dark and Lyman break galaxies with GOODS-ALMA: Data

 \subsection{The multiwavelength catalogs}

 We list below the main catalogs we used in this work.
-Briefly, we combined catalogs from the HST \citep[HLF v2.0;][]{Whitaker2019} and IRAC to select our sample, and from \textit{Herschel} and ALMA \citep[GOODS-ALMA 2.0;][]{Carlos2021} for the MIR to mm SED fitting.
+Briefly, we combined catalogs from the HST \citep[HLF v2.0;][]{Whitaker2019} and IRAC to select our sample, and from \textit{Herschel} and ALMA \citep[GOODS-ALMA 2.0;][]{Carlos2021} for the MIR-to-mm SED fitting.
 In addition, we also used the GOODS-ALMA 2.0 catalog to classify our sources detected at ALMA 1.13 mm and the X-ray catalog \citep[CDF-S 7 Ms;][]{Luo2017} to help identify candidate X-ray active galactic nuclei (AGN).
 We note that here we have corrected for systematic and local astrometric offsets in different catalogs following \cite{Franco2020a} and \cite{Whitaker2019} to ensure a consistent astrometric reference frame.

-\begin{enumerate} \item HST $H$-band catalog: The HLF v2.0 in the GOODS-South region (HLF-GOODS-S) uses a deep noise-equalized combination of four HST bands (F850LP, F125W, F140W, F160W) for detection \citep{Whitaker2019}.
+\begin{enumerate} \item The HST $H$-band catalog: The HLF v2.0 in the GOODS-South region (HLF-GOODS-S) uses a deep noise-equalized combination of four HST bands (F850LP, F125W, F140W, F160W) for detection \citep{Whitaker2019}.
 The catalog includes all UV, optical, and NIR data (13 filters in total) taken by HST over 18 years across the field.
 The 5$\sigma$ point-source depth in the $H$-band is approximately $27.0-29.8$ mag.
 We note that the GOODS-South field includes the HUDF, which is much deeper than other parts of the HST data, but covers only a small portion of the field.

 \item IRAC catalog: We built the IRAC catalog in the GOODS-ALMA field using the deepest IRAC 3.6 and 4.5\,$\mu$m images from the GREATS program \citep[][]{Stefanon2021}.
-Source detection was performed using \texttt{Source Extractor} \citep[SE version 2.25.0;][]{Bertin1996} on the background-subtracted 3.6 and 4.5\,$\mu$m images.
+The source detection was performed using \texttt{Source Extractor} \citep[SE version 2.25.0;][]{Bertin1996} on the background-subtracted 3.6 and 4.5\,$\mu$m images.
 The total sources in the catalogs are 125,338 for 3.6 \,$\mu$m and 154,234 for 4.5\,$\mu$m in the GOODS-S field ($\sim$150 arcmin$^2$).
 To ensure the purity of detections, we then cross-matched these two catalogs with a radius of 1.0$^{\prime\prime}$ ($\sim$0.5 FWHM).
-Furthermore, for sources in the GOODS-ALMA 2.0 catalog \citep{Carlos2021} and detected at least in one IRAC band, we also considered them to be real sources and kept them in the final catalog.
-Finally, we have 71,899 sources in the IRAC catalog, of which 5,127 are in the GOODS-ALMA region (see Appendix \ref{IRAC catalog} for more details).
+Furthermore, for sources in the GOODS-ALMA 2.0 catalog \citep{Carlos2021} that were detected at least in one IRAC band, we also considered them to be real sources and kept them in the final catalog.
+Finally, we end up with 71,899 sources in the IRAC catalog, of which 5,127 are in the GOODS-ALMA region (see Appendix \ref{IRAC catalog} for more details).

 \item \textit{Spitzer}/MIPS 24\,$\mu$m and \textit{Herschel} catalog: We mainly used the catalog of Wang et al. (in prep.), which was built based on a state-of-the-art de-blending method, similar to that used in the `super-deblended' catalogs in GOODS-North \citep{Liu2018} and COSMOS \citep{Jin2018}.
 Briefly, Wang et al. used \textit{Spitzer}/MIPS 24\,$\mu$m detections as priors for source extraction on the PACS and SPIRE images.
 They performed super-deblending in one band each time, from shorter to longer wavelengths, and predicted fluxes at longer wavelengths based on the redshift and photometry information given by the shorter wavelengths.
 Then, the faint priors at longer wavelengths were removed, which helped break the blending degeneracies.
 For one source (OFG27 in our work) still affected by blending with problematic photometry from MIR to FIR, we used the catalog of \cite{Elbaz2011}.